Runway incursions – vehicle, aircraft or person (RI-VAP)

 Persons

-There are many reasons why people may end up on the runway without permission, such as poor knowledge of the area or airport operating procedures.
-Operators of uncontrolled aerordomes have several means at their disposal to prevent such situations.
-These include placing warning signs in critical locations, information campaigns in local newspapers and, if necessary, using physical protection such as gates or fences, if possible.
+Persons ending up on the runway without permission can be due to many reasons, such as poor knowledge of the area or the aerodrome's operating procedures.
+Operators of uncontrolled aerodromes have several means at their disposal to prevent such situations.
+These include, for example, placing warning signs in critical locations, informing in local newspapers, and if necessary, physical protections such as gates or fences, if their installation is possible.
+In last year's cases, there were signs at the aerodrome warning of movement restrictions, but for one reason or another, they were not obeyed.
+At airports, on the other hand, persons moving in the movement area or its vicinity must be trained or instructed precisely on operational procedures.

 Air traffic control

-Air traffic control contributed to four runway incursions last year.
-The number was at the level of both the 2014–2023 average and the average relative to the number of airport operations.
+Air traffic control contributed to the occurrence of a total of 5 runway incursions in 2025.
+The number was approximately at the level of the long-term average.

 Traficom's work to reduce runway incursions

 Traficom has published a number of safety bulletins concerning runway incursions over the years.
-In 2013, an information letter (PDF) (in Finnish) (External link) was sent to all aviation licence holders, and in November 2018 a safety bulletin (in Finnish) (External link) was published, which reminded the operators about typical cases of runway incursions.
-A safety bulletin (in Finnish) (External link) published in October 2019 discussed the events of summer 2019, including runway incursions.
-A safety bulletin (in Finnish) (External link) that handled themes such as runway incursions was also published in June 2020.
+In 2013, was sent to all aviation licence holders, and in November 2018 was published, which reminded the operators about typical cases of runway incursions. published in October 2019 discussed the events of summer 2019, including runway incursions. that handled themes such as runway incursions was also published in June 2020.
 The bulletins still contain useful tips for avoiding runway incursions.